roboman2444/writeups2019/wpictf2019/wPI/Readme.md

 The total search space of pi would be less than ((FLAG_LEN/2)+1) * 32700, as the largest 2 byte "offset" could be 32639 (printable ascii, both byte values have to be < 128).
 We knew the flag len based on the table of pi "cookies".
 16 "cookies" = 32 total bytes of flag.
 5 of which we already know (WPI{...})

+This means we need at most 555900 digits of pi...
+Not too bad.

 ## Generating pi
 Fuck that.
 Pi is hard and slow to generate.
 I found a pre-made million digis of pi in hex that encompassed my pi search space.
 I think i downloaded it from [https://pi2e.ch/blog/2017/03/10/pi-digits-download/](https://pi2e.ch/blog/2017/03/10/pi-digits-download/).
 Ezpz.

 First i went through that list and kept track of every time the "cookies" showed up.
 I dont want to search for them in Pi a billion times, so caching the results into a "fast" data structure was key.
+For each cookie, i Kept track a table of locations that it showed up in pi, sorted.

 All connections in the search have to go forward (Positive offset), so we can ignore going "backwards" in Pi.